iotaledger/bee/documentation/docs/getting_started/security_101.md

 This section explains how and why node security is important while also providing a checklist of steps for running a reliable and secure node.

 :::info
 Servers that are reachable from the Internet are a constant target from security challengers.
-Please, make sure you follow the minimum security essentials found here.
+Please, make sure you follow the minimum security essentials summarized in this article.
 :::

 ## Securing Your Device